-The S.O.U.L.S.
-Alternative Break Programs offer students the opportunity to engage in meaningful service during winter and spring break.
+Our Alternative Break Programs offer students the opportunity to engage in meaningful service during winter and spring break.
 Upcoming Alternative Spring Break destinations range from Meridian, Mississippi, to Passadumkeag, Maine.
 Want to go even farther?
-S.O.U.L.S. and the Moakley Center have cosponsored an annual Alternative Winter Break trip to El Salvador since 2007.
+The Center for Community Engagement and the Moakley Center have cosponsored an annual Alternative Winter Break trip to El Salvador since 2007.

 Moakley Center for Public Management

 The Moakley Center for Public Management at Sawyer Business School has been working with local and regional public agencies and nonprofit organizations for more than 35 years, providing education, training, and research opportunities for public servants and community leaders.

 Rappaport Center for Law and Public Service

 The Rappaport Center for Law and Public Service at Suffolk University Law School fosters innovative thinking on law and public policy and promotes emerging leaders who are deeply committed to public service and pro bono work.
 It also manages the pro bono program, serving as the home to all public service-related activity at the Law School.